agiliq/building-api-django/docs/access-control.rst

         permission_classes = ()
         serializer_class = UserSerializer

-Note the :code:`authentication_classes = ()` and :code:`permission_classes = ()` to exempt :code:`UserCreate` from global authentication scheme.
+Note the :code:`authentication_classes = ()` and :code:`permission_classes = ()` statements which exempt :code:`UserCreate` from the global authentication scheme.

-We want to ensure that tokens are created when user is created in :code:`UserCreate` view, so we update the :code:`UserSerializer`.
-Change your :code:`serializers.py` like this
+To ensure that tokens are created when a user is created in the :code:`UserCreate` view, we need to update the :code:`UserSerializer`.
+Edit your :code:`serializers.py` to accomodate this change.

 .. code-block:: python

-    from rest_framework.authtoken.models import Token
+    from rest_framework.authtoken.models import Token  # new

     class UserSerializer(serializers.ModelSerializer):